Alluxio/alluxio/docs/en/operation/Admin-CLI.md

 ### doctor

-The `doctor` command gives recommendations and warnings for inconsistent configurations across different alluxio nodes.
+The `doctor` command gives recommendations and warnings.
+It can diagnose inconsistent configurations across different Alluxio nodes as well as alert the operator when worker storage volumes are missing.

 ```bash
 # shows server-side configuration errors and warnings